weaviate/weaviate-agents-python-client/docs/index.rst

 Weaviate Agents
 ===============

-Welcome to the documentation for the Weaviate Agents Python Client!

 Weaviate Agents are pre-built agentic services designed to simplify common tasks when working with Large Language Models (LLMs) and your Weaviate instance.
 They are experts in performing Weaviate-specific data operations, streamlining AI development and data engineering workflows.

 .. warning::
-   Weaviate Agents are currently only available for users of **Weaviate Cloud (WCD)**.
+   Weaviate Agents are currently only available for users of `Weaviate Cloud (WCD) <https://weaviate.io/developers/wcs/>`_.
 They require a connection to a WCD instance and are not available for self-hosted Weaviate clusters at this time.

 Installation
 ------------